redcode-labs/Bashark/README.md

 - [License](#license)

 ## Introduction
-Bashark aids pentesters and security researchers during the post-exploitation phase of security audits.
+Bashark aids pentesters and security researchers during the post-exploitation phase of security audit.

 ## Usage
-To launch Bashark on compromised host, simply source the `bashark.sh` script from terminal:
+To launch this tool on compromised host, simply source the `bashark.sh` script from terminal:

 `$ source bashark.sh`

-Then type `help` to see Bashark's help menu
+Then type `help` to see the help menu

-## Features

-* Single Bash script
-* Lightweight and fast
-* Multi-platform: Unix, OSX, Solaris etc.
-* No external dependencies
-* Immune to heuristic and behavioural analysis
-* Built-in aliases of often used shell commands
-* Extends system shell with post-exploitation oriented functionalities
-* Stealthy, with custom cleanup routine activated on exit
-* Easily extensible (add new commands by creating Bash functions)
-* Full tab completion

 ## License
 This software is under [MIT License](https://en.wikipedia.org/wiki/MIT_License)